shady-cj/Flowsheet-Developer/README.md

 - PNG and PDF export
 - Manual and auto-save

-**Planned for Future Versions:**
-- Screener dual outputs (oversize/undersize)
-- Full-chain validation / Simulation Studio
-- Bond's energy in PDF reports
-- Component grouping and multi-select
-- Enhanced collaboration features
-- Mobile viewer
+**### Other "not available yet" features coming in v2 or future versions (Plans for Future Versions)**
 - Additional component types
 - Equipment database
 - And more based on your feedback!
+- Currently in version 1, you can't zoom in and out your canvas that's coming to.
+- Object duplication (using ctrl+d)
+- Undo changes (using ctrl+z)
+- Grouping objects, so you can move them easily, duplicate them also using ctrl+d
+- drag the canvas sheet to allow you bring a specific part of your design into view.
+- Rich text for the text component
+- Shapes would have editable text component embedded with them.
+- Save history (allow for rolling back to previously saved state.)
+- Components limitations improvement
+- Connectors limitations (connectors will get smarter)
+- Particle size analysis and Full-chain validation / Simulation Studio
+- Enhanced collaboration features (including realtime) i.e more than one person working on a project.
+- More emphasis on account management

 ---